Remembering those days when we

 the storm, I remember that day.

-I remember their faces, now all dead
+I remember their faces, now all dead,

 no doubt.
 I feel sadness for their

-loneliness, and wonder if I want to
+loneliness and wonder if I want to

-grow older in this country, world.
+grow older in this country, the world.